 Mackenzee has experienced enormous success at eisteddfods over the years.
 In her final year of dancing, Mackenzee was awarded the Most Outstanding Classical Dancer at the Rockhampton Eisteddfod and won the R.A.D Advanced 2 North Queensland Bursary in Cairns.
 She was also awarded the Senior Ballet Aggregate and Most Promising Performer in Tap at the Rockhampton Dance Festival.
 Mackenzee is currently studying a Bachelor of Education (Primary) at CQUniversity and has a strong passion for passing on her knowledge and love of dance to her students.

 Mikaela has studied a range of dance styles including tap, jazz and classical ballet since she was five years of age, attending notable local dance schools such as Janelle’s Academy of Dance, Capricorn School of Dance, Michael Robertson Studio of Dance and Musical Theatre and most recently The Rockhampton Grammar School Dance and Musical Theatre Academy.

-She is currently completing her Certificate IV in Dance and has completed all tap and jazz examinations with the Australasian Dance Association, receiving excellent results each year.
+She has completed her Certificate IV in Dance and has completed all tap and jazz examinations with the Australasian Dance Association, including her Pre-Elementary Teachers Certificate.
 Mikaela is a seasoned performer, playing lead roles in musicals such as Annie, Annie Jr, Seussical Jr, Peter Pan and Aladdin Jr. She has competed in local eisteddfods for many years being asked to perform at the Gala concert on numerous occasions.
 Alongside dance, Mikaela has studied singing under the guidance of Bel Canto, and has performed in numerous school plays.